 Writing, Editing, and Finalizing

-To jazz it up, I give my students a sheet of themed paper for their final piece.
-Of course, we display each masterpiece with the picture they drew at the beginning of the activity.
+To jazz it up, Ms. Sneed distributed themed paper for their final piece.
+Then, of course, they displayed each masterpiece with the picture they had drawn at the beginning of the activity.

 Over the course of her career, Ms. Sneed realized that there were 6 steps to enjoy teaching.
 In order to survive, she had to organize, plan, and simplify.
 Then, to thrive, Ms. Sneed needed to learn, engage, and finally – dive in!
 Follow the Fabulous Teaching Adventures of Ms. Sneed and learn how you can enjoy teaching too.